 There are all kinds of ways to start a scrapbook.
-Many different ideas come to mind including paperbag albums, card & envelope albums, regular 12 x 12 albums, etc.
+Many different ideas come to mind, including paper bag albums, card and envelope albums, regular 12 x 12 albums, etc.

 One day while shopping, I came across a sale on photo albums.
-I found a 10 1/2" tall by 8" wide hardcover album with a ring binder insert.
-I could visually see transforming it in to a keepsake album.
+I found a 10.5" tall by 8" wide hardcover album with a ring binder insert.
+I could visually see transforming it into a keepsake album.

 What would I create?

-As I walked through the store and thought about what I would like to use the album for, I came upon a graduation aisle filled with decorations for parties.
+As I walked through the store and thought about ways to use the album, I came upon a graduation aisle filled with decorations for parties.

 Putting it all together in my mind, I decided to create a graduation album.